reifukuzawa/reifukuzawa.github.io/essays/reflect-on-smart-quetions..md

 From now on, I will make sure my questions are well-structured, containing a good title, complete error messages, and a summary of what I have tried so far.
 This will not only help me to get better answers faster but also contribute to an efficient and supportive community on Stack Overflow.

 Next time I ask for help, I'll remember those twenty minutes—and make sure I don't waste someone else's.

+## AI Acknowledgment

+I used ChatGPT to assist with formatting my essay into Markdown and refining sentence structure for clarity.
+The core content, analysis, and examples were developed by me, and AI was used as a support tool to ensure better readability and organization.